 Effects of drugs and substance use

 Many substances can seriously damage your health, however, it is sometimes the practices associated with taking a drug that makes them particularly dangerous.
-For example, people who inject heroine risk infections associated with sharing needles.
+For example, people who inject drugs risk infections associated with sharing needles.

 Why people use drugs or other substances

-Dealing with drugs and substance use at home
+Dealing with drugs and substance use

 Seek professional help: It is important to seek professional help as drugs can have a big impact on your health.
-You can visit your GP or a voluntary organisation or specific drug service who can offer help no matter how serious your problem.
-If you feel you might be addicted to a particular substance, it is vital to seek advice about how best to stop taking it.
+You can visit your GP or a voluntary organisation or a specific service who can offer help no matter how serious your problem.
+If you feel you might be dependent on a particular substance, it is vital to seek advice about how best to stop taking it.
 It can be dangerous to suddenly stop taking a substance as your body will be used to it.
 You will probably experience withdrawal symptoms which can be more damaging to your health than continuing to take the substance and reducing your intake gradually.

 Further information about drugs and substance use

 Call one of the special helplines: Talk to Frank – 0800 77 66 00, Know the Score – 0800 587 587 9